Skip to content

 {"data":{"greeting":"Hello, Ada!"}}

-Or open http://localhost:3001/graphql for the interactive playground.
+In dev (NESTRS_GRAPHQL__PLAYGROUND=true), open http://localhost:3000/graphql for the playground.

 A resolver injects providers like any other struct: